 Why it’s important to have a pension if you’re self-employed

-While almost 50% of employees are paying into a pension, amongst self-employed workers the figure is only 18%.
+While the vast majority of employees are paying into a pension, amongst self-employed workers the figure is only 18%.
 Employers are obliged to automatically enrol their employees into a workplace pension scheme but if you’re self-employed then it’s up to you to start a pension.

 This means that many self-employed people may struggle to make ends meet in later life, as the maximum State Pension is currently only £168.60 a week (2019/20), and the State Pension age is rising.